maxfriedmann/cypress-cucumber-preprocessor/docs/step-definitions.md

 This is *not* true for the preprocessor and represents the only place where the two experiences (Cucumber vs. Cypress + this preprocessor) deviates significantly.
 However, the preprocessor don't magically understand your intention in regards to this.

 **Pairing** dictates which step definitions will be available in which feature files.
 Furthermore, hooks specified in paired files are the hooks which will take effect.
-Pairing is entirely configured through the `stepDefintions` property.
+Pairing is entirely configured through the `stepDefinitions` property.
 Below are some examples to further explain this concept.

 A prerequisite for understanding this process is some knowledge of glob / search patterns.
 Explaining this however is out of the scope is this page.
 Internally, [glob](https://github.com/isaacs/node-glob) is used.